rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>La morte d'Orfeo</CITE>
 >(*Source of information reads*: LAMORTE D'ORFEO)

-If the missing spaces occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title "Variant title") for the form of title as it appears in the source, without the spaces (see [1.6](/DCRMR/title/Variant-title "Variant title")).
+If the missing spaces occur in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title as it appears in the source, without the spaces (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

 ### 0.5.4.3 Variant spellings